JackJack3231/MiniSB-Extruder-Mounts/README.md

 The needed Spacers (Size according to CAD) are also included, both in the standard round shape and a octagon version inspired by [KayosMaker](https://github.com/KayosMaker/CANboard_Mounts).
 The Octagon Spacers are the preferred version, because these don't rely on layer-adhesion for their strength and can be printed lying down instead.
 Also note that depending on which motor you have on your extruder the Spacer-Length can change because Moons-Motors have a thicker Mounting-Flange (2.5mm) compared to LDO (2mm).

+## Print-Instructions
+Standard Voron Print-Settings (0.2mm Layer Height, 4 Perimeters, 40% Infill, 5 Top- and Bottom-Layers).
+No Supports are needed and all STLs are oriented the correct way and ready to import and print.

 ## Credits
 The files have been remixed from [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA).
 CAD-Files are included as well as Base-CAD-Files so you can easily create a Version for your Extruder.